-Severed limbs and the living dead may be fine for adult Halloween parties but young kids (and their parents) usually prefer age-appropriate fun over a horrifying fright night.
-Whether you're planning a Halloween party before children go door-to-door in the neighborhood or as an alternative to trick or treating altogether, host budget-friendly Halloween parties that show guests a howling good time.
-This ultimate guide to kid-friendly Halloween party ideas that aren't scary gets your... guests excited about coming to your house.
+Severed limbs and the living dead may be fine for adult Halloween parties.
+But young kids (and their parents) usually prefer age-appropriate fun over a horrifying fright night.
+Whether you are planning a Halloween party as an alternative to trick-or-treating or before children go door to door, there are many ways to ensure your party is a howling good time.

 01 of 10